Sasha-ObjectMatching-Pipeline/sparseconvnet_ros/examples/ScanNet/README.md

 *inference.py* reads all pth-files stored in a provided folder (data_loader) and saves for each scene a labeled ply-file.

 For the mentioned scripts I changed unet.py and data.py.
-They are now more modular and more flexible to use (unet_modular.py and data_modular.py).
+They are now more modular and more flexible to use.
+Start *data_modular.py* when you want to train a new model.
+In that file you can specify the scale. *unet_modular.py* creates a model with specified parameters.

+Make sure that you comment/uncomment the class label definition in *iou.py* depending on the amount of classes you train for.

 [ScanNet](http://www.scan-net.org/)
 -------